 (2) For the purpose of enabling the nominee to prepare his report the debtor shall submit to the nominee—

-(a) a document setting out the terms of the voluntary arrangement which the debtor is proposing, and
+(a) a document setting out the terms of the voluntary arrangement which the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Background to the Single RulebookHistorically, the European Commission (Commission) favours using Directives (rather than Regulations) to set out its legislation in respect of the financial services sector.
 However, Directives, allowing Member States greater flexibility in how they implement

 An ad hoc arbitration is any arbitration in which the parties have not selected an institution to administer the arbitration.
 This offers parties flexibility as to the conduct of the arbitration, but less external support for the process.
 It can be quicker than institutional arbitration but not if

 On 29 August 2015, the Prudential Regulation Authority (PRA) published the PRA Rulebook (Rulebook).
 The transition from the Handbook to the Rulebook was intended to benefit PRA-authorised firms, to access clearer and more concise rules.
 Alongside the Rulebook, supervisory statements and statements